mozilla-l10n/documentation/tools/stores_l10n/overview.md

 * Supported channels.
 * Full name of the product, used in views and navigation.
 * In which store the project lives.
 Currently it can be `apple` or `google`.

-`$supported_locales` includes information on all locales supported for each product and channel.
-It’s important to note that these lists are used in [Langchecker](/tools/webdashboards/langchecker.md), to determine which locales should see specific files (product pages on mozilla.org, store content).

 `$locales_mapping` includes information on mappings between Mozilla’s locale codes, and each store’s internal codes.